rocky-linux/documentation/docs/guides/containers/podman_guide.md

 echo "Welcome to Rocky" > index.html
 ```

-Create a `Dockerfile` file with the following content:
+Create a `Containerfile` file with the following content:

 ```text
 # Use the latest rockylinux image as a start